 ➢ Applying students must commute from your parents' or guardians' home.

-Applying student must submit the following materials to Student Services no later than May 1 of the academic year in which you wish to participate:
+Applying student must submit the following materials to Student Services by the deadlines listed above.

 ➢ CC+ application for admission, completed in full (Applications are available at OUC